 Imagine a visitor, Sarah, walking into a museum's ancient history section.
 She's greeted by an interactive touchscreen that offers a virtual tour of an ancient city.
 She selects her language and embarks on a journey through time, guided by a 3D map and narrations.
 In another room, there's a VR setup where visitors, including Sarah, can experience a day in the life of an ancient citizen, complete with visual and audio elements.
 This immersive experience leaves her with a memorable understanding of history that goes beyond static displays.

 John, a first-time visitor, downloads the museum's app on his smartphone, which offers personalized audio guides.
-As he moves through different exhibits, the app automatically recognizes his location and provides relevant commentary.
+The app automatically recognizes his location as he moves through different exhibits and provides relevant commentary.
 He's interested in medieval art, and the app suggests a tailored route through the museum, highlighting not-to-miss pieces and offering in-depth stories behind each artwork.
 This personalized journey makes his visit both educational and deeply satisfying.

 A group of schoolchildren arrives at the museum.
 They are here for an interactive workshop where they get to recreate famous paintings using digital tools.
 They learn about the artists and the historical context of each piece.
 Then, they're given tablets to create their own digital art inspired by what they've learned.
 This hands-on activity not only educates but also sparks creativity and interest in art among young minds.